ZoneMinder/zoneminder/README.txt

 variable precision and events will now have to be several days long to wrap in this way. o    Fixed round detection problem.
-Although the existence or otherwise of the 'round' function is correctly detected, the appropriate header file with the results of this test was not included which was not helpful.
+Although the existence or otherwise of the `round' function is correctly detected, the appropriate header file with the results of this test was not included which was not helpful.
 This has been corrected. o    Fixed monitor rename bug.
 Renaming a monitor did not